dekarrin/ictiobus/docs/fishi-usage.md

 ### The Context-Free Grammar

 All parsing algorithms build a parser by using a *context-free grammar* (CFG), which is a special, rigorous definition of a language.
-A language itself in this sense is a strictly defined concept, but the important thing for FISHI is that it can be expressed using a CFG, and programming languages are almost always this kind of language.
+A language in this sense is also a strictly defined concept, but the important thing for FISHI is that it can be expressed using a CFG, and programming languages are almost always this kind of language.

 The Context-Free Grammar for the parser is specified in FISHI in `%%grammar` sections.
-It's declared in `a special format that somewhat resembles BNF, but with some modifications.
+It's declared in a special format that somewhat resembles BNF but with some modifications.

 The CFG is made up of several rules; each rule gives a sequence of symbols that the head symbol (the symbol on the left of the rules) can be turned into.
 This